Ghost of Yōtei: Reviews

 Ghost of Yōtei received "generally favorable" reviews, according to review aggregator Metacritic.
-OpenCritic determined that 94% of critics recommended the game.
+OpenCritic reported that 94% of critics recommended the game.

 GameSpots Richard Wakling called it an improvement on Tsushima with its "gripping story, rewarding exploration, and fantastic combat".
 IGNs Michael Higham praised the game's setting and mechanics.
 Chris Tapsell of Eurogamer lauded its "great swordplay and heartfelt storytelling" while criticizing its "poor sidequests and dated open world".

 The game's story received a generally positive reception, with some critics noting issues with its pacing and sidequests.
 In his review for GameSpot, Wakling called it "a fairly conventional revenge tale, but one that's well told"; IGNs Higham similarly called it a "predictable but well-executed story".
 In comparison to its predecessor, Polygons Giovanni Colantonio called it a "more personal, standalone story", while GamesRadars Andrew Brown called Atsu's story a "more than worthy successor" that "struggled with pacing" towards its end; VideoGamers Tom Bardwell called it an improvement over Tsushima, but noted the pacing was "questionable".
 Eurogamers Tapsell felt it would have been "better served as a linear action game", and that the game's side-quests felt "prehistoric".